ArduPilot/ardupilot/libraries/AP_Filesystem/README.md

 which is a packed representation of the full parameter list.
 Downloading the full parameter list via this interface is a lot faster than using the traditional mavlink parameter messages.

+The @PARAM/param.pck file has a special restriction that all reads from the file on a single file handle must be of the same size.
+This allows the server to ensure that filling in of lost transfers cannot cause a parameter value to be split across a network block, which prevents corruption.
+Attempts to vary the read size after the first read will return a failed read.

 The file format of the @PARAM/param.pck file is as follows